 On the contrary, animals have the tendency to shun empty space but keep at the periphery close to the only structure available: the wall or the fence and corners.
 This intrinsic behavioral and emotional response to open space is termed wall-seeking or thigmotaxis (moving towards an object and keeping contact/touch with that object).
-The classic Open-Field test is based on this natural tendency of rodents to avoid entering and crossing a so-called anxiogenic area that lacks structures that would protect them from potential predators or raptors.
+The classic Open Field test for rodents actually demonstrates that empty space triggers fear because it doesn't offer any structural protection from potential predators or raptors.

 It is hard to believe that animals don't benefit from additional space.
 I wish I had additional vertical space for my marmosets.
 I truly believe they would benefit from it.